xiangao/reproducible-research/content/06-organization/index.md

 \large
 Organization takes time.

-\note{There's no getting around the fact that doing things properly takes longer, in the short term.
+There's no getting around the fact that doing things properly takes longer, in the short term.

   If you have a good system and good habits, it won't seem like it